hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

     }
 }
 ```
-Addtional examples and methods can be seen on the <doc:Resolutions> page.
+Additional examples and methods can be seen on the <doc:Resolutions> page.

 ## SharedContainer